 We often attribute our stress and anxiety to external circumstances.
 And why wouldn’t we?
 A global crisis is bound to cause stress.
 Financial troubles make us worry.
 When our kids are going through a tough time, we feel the strain.

 But unfortunately, this way of negative thinking means that we are leaving our mental wellbeing in the hands of everyone but ourselves.
 And we don’t have to.
-We simply have to learn how to reduce stress and anxiety by changing our mindset.
+We simply have to learn how to reduce stress with positive thinking.

 You can’t change what other people do or what’s happening in the world around you.
 But you can take ownership of yourself and how you respond.
 You can inch your perspective over to a new angle and suddenly feel the pressure alleviate.
 It’s actually quite empowering to embrace the importance of positive thinking.